 We have implemented ARFer in a variety of workplaces.
-Before the ARFer programme is implemented in a workplace, we have ensured that we establish baseline measurements of language use – that is, measuring how much Welsh is used normally in the workplace.
+Before the ARFer programme is implemented in a workplace, we establish a baseline of language use – that is, we measure how much Welsh is normally used in the workplace.
 We then collect data on the language use of staff when ARFer is in place.
 This offers us the opportunity to compare language behaviour between the periods in order to assess the programme’s potential impact on the use of Welsh.

-The graph below provides a snapshot of our initial results and highlights the impact of the programme on staff language use.
+The graph below provides a snapshot of ARFer's initial results and highlights the impact of the programme on staff language use.

-If you have any queries about the ARFer programme, please contact:
+If you have any queries about the ARFer programme, please contact email@example.com

 Other members of the research team